apollographql/apollo/docs/source/references/engine-proxy.md

 #### 2. Set up automatic persisted queries

-At this point, GraphQL requetss are still POST requests.
+At this point, GraphQL requests are still POST requests.
 Most CDNs will only cache GET requests, and GET requests generally work best if the URL is of a bounded size.
 To work with this, enable Apollo Engine Proxy's Automatic Persisted Queries (APQ) support.
 This allows clients to send short hashes instead of full queries, and you can configure it to use GET requests for those queries.

 To do this, follow the steps in the [guide above](#automatic-persisted-queries-apq).
 After completing the steps in that section of the guide, you should be able to observe queries being sent as `GET` requests with the appropriate `Cache-Control` response headers using your browser's developer tools.